cool, crisp mornings and evenings hinting that winter will eventually be on its way

 Three of my main memories from this first month are:

-- My wife being sick for about a week and barely able to get out of bed so I ate a lot of local bread from the bakery with jam and butter as I struggled figuring out how to cook from scratch.
+My wife being sick for about a week and barely able to get out of bed so I ate a lot of local bread from the bakery with jam and butter as I struggled figuring out how to cook from scratch.

-- Seeing smoke rising from the city while we were looking at a possible rent house on the edge of the city and then learning later that militants had attacked and set fire to the TRC (Tourist Reception Center) where the bus was parked that would soon start the first cross LOC bus service to the Pakistan side of Kashmir.
+Seeing smoke rising from the city while we were looking at a possible rent house on the edge of the city and then learning later that militants had attacked and set fire to the TRC (Tourist Reception Center) where the bus was parked that would soon start the first cross LOC bus service to the Pakistan side of Kashmir.

-- There was about a 2-3 week strike by most shops due to a protest over the VAT tax being introduced.
+There was about a 2-3 week strike by most shops due to a protest over the VAT tax being introduced.
 This meant my wife couldn’t go shopping for fabric to get new clothes made at the tailors.
 It was hard back then to find ready made clothes for women and most ladies would buy material to get stitched by a tailor.
-She wore the same couple outfits for a few weeks as she had planned on getting most her clothes made there in the local style after we arrived.
+She wore the same two outfits for a few weeks as she had planned on getting most her clothes made there in the local style after we arrived.